What’s special at Little Battlers?

 We provide opportunities for our children to practice and extend their skills in these areas.

-Each child has their own “Learning Journey”, this is their very own individual book that children and parents can look at and it has photos, comments, pieces of work and observations that all build up a picture of how each child is progressing.
-At the end of the year when children leave to go to big school they can take their book with them to keep forever as a record of their early Pre-school days.
+Each child has their own “Tapestry Journey”.
+Parents/Carers will be able to login and look at photos, comments, pieces of work and observations that all build up a picture of how each child is progressing.
 We celebrate their last day with a graduation ceremony where all friends and family/carers are invited.

 What about outside?